 The Board prohibits possession, use, purchase or sale of tobacco and vaping products, including the product marketed as Juul and other e-cigarettes, regardless of whether such products contain tobacco or nicotine, by or to students at any time in a school building; on school buses or other vehicles that are owned, leased or controlled by the school district; on property owned, leased or controlled by the school district; or at school-sponsored activities that are held off school property.
-The Board prohibits student possession or use of products marketed and sold as tobacco cessation products or for other therapeutic purposes, except as authorized in the Board's Medication policy.
-The Board prohibits student possession of any form of medical marijuana at any time in a school building; on school buses or other vehicles that are owned, leased or controlled by the school district; or property owned, leased or controlled by the school district; or at school-sponsored activities that are held off school property.
+The Board prohibits student possession or use of products marketed and sold as tobacco cessation products.
+The Board prohibits student posses except as authorized in the Board's Medication policy.
+The Board prohibits student posses or other vehicles that are owned, leased or controlled by the school district; or at school-sponsored activities that are held off school property.
+The Board prohibits student possession of any form of medical marijuana at any time in a school building; on school buses or other vehicles that are owned, leased or controlled by the school district; or at school-sponsored activities that are held off school property.
 The Board authorizes the confiscation and disposal of products prohibited by this policy.